att/netarbiter/attbench/README.md

 ./start.py <benchmark_tool>
 ```

-* As of now, ATTBench supports:
+As of now, ATTBench supports:
   - Fio
   - COSBench (to be supported)

 ### Distributed test
 You can concurrently run ATTBench on mutiple hosts.

+TBA